 - Discomfort in sitting for long periods due to soreness near the anal region.

-- Difficulty in passing bowels, having a feeling of obstruction near the anus.
+- Painful bowel movements and a feeling of obstruction near the anus.

 - The pain continues for two to three days, and the enlargement might continue for one or two weeks (2).